spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 4. In the cluster deployment wizard, when you are in the **Nodes configuration** section, you must enter the minimum and maximum number of worker pool nodes, and the instance type (size) that suits your requirement.

-  You need to enter these node count limits because Cluster Autoscaler uses Auto Scaling Group to manage the cluster's node group.
-Auto Scaling Group requires a minimum and maximum count and the instance type.
-Also, specify the instance type (size).
+  You must provide the node count limits because the Cluster Autoscaler uses an Auto Scaling Group to manage the cluster's node group.
+An Auto Scaling Group requires a minimum and maximum count and the selection of an instance type.
 You can choose an instance type that suits your requirement.

   For example, the snapshot below shows the minimum one and maximum three node count for the Cluster Autoscaler.